AeonDave/myWellnezz/README.md

 ![Alt text](mw.png?raw=true "myWellnezz")

-MyWellnezz is an application designed to help users view and register for gym sessions at fitness centers that use the MyWellnezz app.
+MyWellnezz is an application designed to help users view and register for gym sessions at fitness centers that use the MyWellness app.

 ## Features

 * View Gym Sessions
 * Register/Unregister for Sessions
 * Gym Information

+## Disclaimer

+This application is intended for informational and personal use only.
+Please note that the creators of this app are not affiliated with MyWellness or the company that developed it in any way.

 ## Installation